-Note that you don't even have to pass a drive letter to FSUTIL, it will set an errorlevel without reading any drive information.fsutil dirty query >nul If %errorLevel% NEQ 0 ( Echo Failure, please rerun this script from an elevated command prompt.
+Windows 7 does not require passing a drive letter to FSUTIL, Windows 8 and 10 do.fsutil dirty query %SYSTEMDRIVE% >nul If %errorLevel% NEQ 0 ( Echo Failure, please rerun this script from an elevated command prompt.
 Exiting...
 Ping 127.0.0.1 3>&1 > nul Exit /B 1 ) Echo Success: this script is running elevated.

 When a script is run with elevated permissions several aspects of the user environment will change: The current directory, the current TEMP folder and any mapped drives will be disconnected.